 What Features Are Most Helpful When It Comes to Reducing Liability?

 According to a 2020 published review on the insights and implications of healthcare data breaches, healthcare data is more sensitive than other types of data because early tampering can lead to faulty treatment.
-This can cause irreversible losses to patients and even be fatal, in some cases.
+This can cause irreversible patient losses and even be fatal in some cases.

-This same analysis found that the healthcare industry is being targeted by attackers at a higher rate than most other industries.
+This same analysis found that attackers target healthcare more than most other industries.
 More than 249.09 million individuals were affected by healthcare data breaches from 2005 to 2019.

-An electronic health record can automatically flag anything that is suspicious for review teams.
+An electronic health record (EHR) can automatically flag anything suspicious for review teams.
 This helps catch problems early before they result in medical errors.

-For example, Practice EHR can track the electronic footprint for each user and IP address to provide a detailed analysis of who is accessing the system.
+For example, Practice EHR can track the electronic footprint of each user and IP address to provide a detailed analysis of who is accessing the system.